Nepiki/Guides/Achievement-Guide-template.md

 ## Step 1: Dummy Step | **Total points: 999**

+**You can choose either of the following two code blocks to display your achievements in the guide.
+A visual representation is found in step 2.**

 ![](Achievement icon link (no locked ones)) [Achievement name (Points)]( Achievement page link)
 _Achievement description_